ros2-gbp/gtsam-release/INSTALL.md

 1. Build in `Release` mode.
 GTSAM will run up to 10x faster compared to `Debug` mode.
 2. Enable TBB.
 On modern processors with multiple cores, this can easily speed up optimization by 30-50%.
 Please note that this may not be true for very small problems where the overhead of dispatching work to multiple threads outweighs the benefit.
 We recommend that you benchmark your problem with/without TBB.
-3. Add `-march=native` to `GTSAM_CMAKE_CXX_FLAGS`.
-A performance gain of
-    25-30% can be expected on modern processors.
+3. Use `GTSAM_BUILD_WITH_MARCH_NATIVE`.
+A performance gain of 25-30% can be expected on modern processors.
 Note that this affects the portability of your executable.
 It may not run when copied to another system with older/different processor architecture.